hachyderm/community/community.hachyderm.io/content/en/blog/posts/2024-09-moderation-tools-part2a/index.md

 * Not all reports are directly actionable by a local moderation team, especially if it is a remote user who was reported.
 Moderators can contact the reported user's moderation team for action.
 * Moderators can contact their own users in-platform but not remote users or moderators.
 * Moderators can determine how many reports have been filed from/about an instance, but not about what category.
-* Moderators can determine what reports were filed by or file about an individual user via their user profile in the moderation UI.
+* Moderators can determine what reports were filed by or about an individual user via their user profile in the moderation UI.
 * Moderators cannot directly forward reports to remote moderators but can generate new reports if they believe the report should be sent and it wasn't forwarded by the reporting user.
 * Moderators should have a firm understanding of what data they can pull from the moderation platform and what information their policies allow them to share, so they can set expectations on information requests.